Puzzl/Puzzl-iOS-Pod/README.md

 3. **Remove Scene Delegate references from info.plist**

-Also, remove UIApplicationSceneManifest from Info.plist.
+Also, remove UIApplicationSceneManifest from `info.plist`.

 ### Add the Puzzl onboarding process